dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 // in pure js Dynamsoft.Core.CoreModule.engineResourcePaths.rootDirectory = "https://cdn.jsdelivr.net/npm/";
 ```
-These code uses the jsDelivr CDN as an example, feel free to change it to your own location.
+This code uses the jsDelivr CDN as an example, feel free to change it to your own location.

 ## Using the SDK